benjaminbolbrinker/teoroo-journal-club/README.rst

 When using the Python C API one can include the following parameter into the :code:`setup` function.
 This takes care of the compilation and linking process when installing the package using e.g. :code:`pip install .`.
+Of course, the necessary compilers and dependencies have to be installed on the system for the compilation to succeed.

 .. code:: python